Nardone-Giampietro/U1_Lattice_project/README.md

 # U1_Lattice_project
-Study of the Confinement properties of a U(1) Gauge Thory in 3+1 Dimensions on the Lattice.
+Study of the Confinement properties of a U(1) Gauge Theory in 3+1 Dimensions on the Lattice.